nmjxblw/P1-Navmesh-Pathfinding/README.md

 **Implement the primary A\* algorithm**
 ![Implement the primary A* algorithm.](/input/2023-06-30.png)

 7/2/2023
-**[x]Implement a function to compute a path from a source to destination point in a navmesh using  A\* bidirectional algorithm.**
+** - [x] Implement a function to compute a path from a source to destination point in a navmesh using  A\* bidirectional algorithm.**
 ![Final version of the A* bidirectional algorithm](/input/2023-7-2.png)